snoyberg/posa-chapter/warp.md

 Unfortunately,
 `timeout` spawns a user thread to handle timeout.
-To implement high-performance servers, we need to avoid to create a user thread for timeout for each connection.
+To implement high-performance servers, we need to avoid the creation of a user thread for timeout for each connection.
-So, we implement a timeout system which uses only one user thread, called timeout manager, to handle timeout of all connections.
+So, we implemented a timeout system which uses only one user thread, called the timeout manager, to handle the timeouts of all connections.
 Its heart is the following two points:

 - Double `IORef`s